-As a drummer, tuning your skins is part of the job.
-How to tune your drums, while being a craft in and of itself, is largely dependent on the type of sound you want.
+As a drummer, tuning drums is part of the job.
+Tune your drums, while being a craft in and of itself, is largely dependent on the type of sound wanted.

-The thing to remember is that you can tune your drums to the key of a song, which will give the sound of your set a sense of belonging within a composition.
+The thing to remember, you can tune your drums to the key of a song.
+This will give the sound of your set a sense of belonging within a composition.
 For instance, if you’re playing a tune in A-Minor, you can tune your set to that key.
 Alternately, if the tune is in a major key, you can also tune accordingly.

 But, before we even think about melodic drum tuning, there are a couple basics to consider.

 The basic skill of tuning a drum head is very similar to putting on a tire.

 First, you want to place the head on the drum and hand-tighten the lugs just enough to barely hold the head in place.

 Second, push on the head with your fist.
 You’ll see there are wrinkles on the drum head.
 Choose one lug and start to tighten slightly but not all the way.
 Completely tightening one lug at a time will skew the head.
 Switch to the opposite side of the lug you just tightened and tighten it the same amount.
 Continue to tighten the lugs in a criss-cross pattern.
 This will keep the drum head even.
 Once you complete the first round, start again at the first lug, move to the next lug on the opposite side of that one, etc…until you’ve been around a couple times.
 Once the wrinkles on the drum head are gone, you will have a secure and, for the time-being, ready-to-play drum.

 The essential point to consider when tuning drums, do they all sound good together.
 Once you’ve got your drum heads securely in place, you can start creating a pleasing relationship between them.

 Assuming you understand the idea that drums can have notes, you can take a couple simple approaches.
 Without a tuner you essentially choosing a pitch then go from that drum and establish the pitch for the rest.